 Cannabidiol (CBD) is another cannabinoid that is becoming more and more popular for its medicinal properties.
 Although CBD acts on some of the same receptors as THC, it influences them differently and does not create any euphoria.

-THC and CBD may be the most well-known cannabinoids, but they are just two of over 100 cannabinoids that the cannabis plant contains.
+THC and CBD may be the most well-known cannabinoids, but they are just two of

 The cannabis plant also contains terpenes, which are among the most abundant compounds in the natural world.

 Terpenes are primarily responsible for the smell of most plants and some animal compounds.
 However, some may also act on the endocannabinoid system in the body in a similar way to cannabinoids.
 The key difference is that the body absorbs and uses these compounds in different ways.